kaiu85/hm-rnn/README.md

 It uses Python 3.6 and was tested with PyTorch 0.41 and scikit-learn 0.19.1.

-If you want to learn how to create a new, custom environment to install the required versions of Python, PyTorch and scikit-learn, please look at: https://conda.io/docs/user-guide/tasks/manage-environments.html For a getting started guide to PyTorch look here: https://pytorch.org/get-started/locally/
+If you want to learn how to create a new, custom environment to install the required versions of Python, PyTorch and scikit-learn using conda, please look at: https://conda.io/docs/user-guide/tasks/manage-environments.html For a getting started guide to PyTorch look here: https://pytorch.org/get-started/locally/

 To start training the model, get some training dataset (in the form of a single .txt file) and put the path in the corresponding line of train.py.